expo/expo/docs/pages/versions/v33.0.0/workflow/exploring-managed-workflow.md

 <Video file="exploring-managed/search.mp4" />

 We have to start somewhere so let’s start with the `ImagePicker`.
 There’s a runnable example of it on the documentation page so let’s just copy that to get something running.
-Before pasting it into our app I’ll install all of the examples’ dependencies using `expo install`. `expo install` is a wrapper around npm and yarn to ensure that the version of the Expo SDK and React Native community packages that you install are compatible with your app.
-When we paste the code in the app will reload and we can see that it works.
+Before pasting it into our app we will install all of the examples’ dependencies using `expo install`. `expo install` is a wrapper around npm and yarn to ensure that the version of the Expo SDK and React Native community packages that you install are compatible with your app.
+When we paste the code in, the app will reload and we now have a working image picker.

 <Video file="exploring-managed/picker.mp4" />